dubaisolve/oracle_push_ETL_merge_onsite/README.md

-# Oracle Batch Job Scheduler for Data Upserts
+# Oracle Push ETL Solution with Batch Merge All ( delta rows only) to CSV files

 ## Overview
 This Oracle-based solution schedules batch jobs for pushing delta batches, simulating upserts.
 It's designed for scenarios where transformations are done server-side, pushing only essential CSV data to data warehouses.